 I had the honour to meet Gail Dadly and experience her children’s book titled Things That Happen By Chance.
 It is based on photographs she took of her son when he was a toddler.
 Each page contains an important life lesson you learn in childhood.
 As soon as I opened the book to have a look, I was assaulted with a rush of emotions.
 Memories from days when my house was full of toddlers rushed forth.
 It took all my strength to contain myself and not start crying on the spot.
 This is a totally beautiful book to give or read to a child.
 But be aware that it will run away with a few grownup hearts.

 That is only a sampling of some the unique and beautiful things I got to experience at Indie Author Day.
 Besides being inspired by the creative talents of other indie authors, I loved talking to readers and people just walking by.
 I had several conversations with people thinking about self publishing their own work, I hope I encouraged them.
 To all who picked up a copy of my novel …. thank you!
 And major thank you to the hard working people at the Vancouver Public Library.
-Thank you for organizing a super event.
+Thank you for organizing a super event like Indie Author Day.

 All photographs taken by my awesome husband: Marwan Hassan.
 He wasn’t wearing a unique artistic tie, but is super cool nevertheless.